-STAT 145: Introduction to Statistics.
+Statistics (STAT) STAT 145: Introduction to Statistics.
 (3) Techniques for the visual presentation of numerical data, descriptive statistics, introduction to probability and basic probability models used in statistics, introduction to sampling and statistical inference, illustrated by examples from a variety of fields.
 Meets New Mexico Lower Division General Education Common Core Area II: Mathematics.
-Prerequiste: ACT \geq 22 or SAT \geq 510 or MATH 120.
+Prerequiste: ACT ≥22 or SAT ≥510 or MATH 120.

 Theatre (THEA) and Dance (DANC) Courses marked with an may be repeated for credit because subject matters varies.
 DANC 105: Dance Appreciation.
 (3 to a maximum of 6).
 A lecture and discussion course introducing the study of dance as technique, spectacle, and ritual for today's audience.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.
 DANC 132: Jazz I (2 to a maximum of 6) Fundamental work for the adult beginner in technique and styles of jazz dance.
+DANC 149.
+Ballet I. (2 to a maximum of 6) Fundamental work for the adult beginner in vocabulary, technique and styles of ballet.
+Course fee required.
 DANC 169: Flamenco I (2 to a maximum of 6) Fundamental work for the adult beginner in techniques and styles of Flamenco.
+DANC 170.
+Hip Hop I. (3 to a maximum of 12) An introduction to Hip Hop, its movement, style and culture.
 DANC 232: Jazz II (3 to maximum of 12) Jazz techniques and styles at the intermediate level.
 Permission of instructor required.
 Course fee required.
 DANC 249: Ballet II (3 to a maximum of 12) Ballet techniques and styles at the lower intermediate level.
 Permission of instructor required.
 Course fee required.
 DANC 269: Flamenco II.
 (3 to a maximum 12) Flamenco techniques and styles at the intermediate level.
 Permission of instructor required.
 Course fee required.
-Courses marked with an may be repeated for credit because subject matters varies.
 THEA 120: Acting Foundations I. (3) Beginning acting.
 The basic fundamentals of acting including analytical and physical skills of the actor, personal work habits, and taking responsibility for the actor's craft.
 THEA 121: Acting Foundations II.
 (3) Continuation of 120 with emphasis on textual material.
 Prerequisite: THEA 120.
 THEA 122: Theatre Appreciation.
 (3) For non-majors.
 Issues of performance, spectatorship and criticism vis-à-vis theatre and other forms of performance including (but not limited to) dance, ritual, sports, and the performance of everyday life.
 Attendance at various performances required..
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.

-UHON 121-122: Freshman University Honors Seminar.
+University Honors (UHON) UHON 121-122: Freshman University Honors Seminar.
 (3 to maximum of 9) Surveys of major ideas basic to the intellectual, historical and artistic traditions of Western Culture.
 Women Studies (WMST) WMST 279: Interdisciplinary Topics.
 (1-3, repeatable to a maximum of times) Can be repeated for credit three times by students earning a major or minor in Women Studies.